dkagramanyan/wc_cv/docs/examples/san_v2.md

 carry their 10k sample size in the key (`combra_fid10k`, `combra_cmmd10k`, `combra_fd_dinov2_10k`).

-On a **multi-GPU** run the image-feature extraction is **sharded across ranks**: each rank generates and extracts its CLIP / DINOv2 / InceptionV3 features from its own shard of the fakes, the feature rows are gathered to rank 0, and the Fréchet / MMD distances are taken there against the cached reference features.
-This uses combra's split feature-extraction API ({py:func}`combra.metrics.fid_features` + {py:func}`combra.metrics.fid_from_features`, and the `cmmd_*` / `fd_dinov2_*` analogues) and is numerically identical to the single-GPU `compute_all_metrics(image_metrics=True)` path; the angle-density metrics run on rank 0 over the full gathered batch.
+On a **multi-GPU** run **all** the per-image extraction is **sharded across ranks** — both the image-feature metrics and the angle-density / Gaussian-fit metrics.
+Each rank generates its own shard of the fakes and, from that shard, extracts the CLIP / DINOv2 / InceptionV3 features and pools the vertex angles; the feature rows and the pooled-angle arrays are gathered to rank 0, where the Fréchet / MMD distances and the angle Wasserstein / Gaussian metrics are taken against the precomputed reference.
+This uses combra's split APIs — the feature halves ({py:func}`combra.metrics.fid_features` + {py:func}`combra.metrics.fid_from_features`, and the `cmmd_*` / `fd_dinov2_*` analogues) and the angle halves ({py:func}`combra.metrics.images_to_pooled_angles` + `angle_density_metrics_from_pooled`) — and is numerically identical to the single-GPU `compute_all_metrics(image_metrics=True)` path.
+Sharding the angle extraction also fixes a multi-GPU hang: when it ran rank-0-only over the full gathered batch, at 512/1024 px it could exceed NCCL's collective-timeout watchdog while the other ranks idled, aborting the job.
 On a single GPU the three image metrics instead run concurrently in a thread pool.
 Any whose optional backend is unavailable (e.g. no network to fetch the DINOv2/CLIP weights on an offline compute node) is recorded as `nan` rather than aborting — the angle metrics always come back.
 To avoid those `nan`s, pre-download the weights once on a login node with